-The aim of my research is to use advanced Computer Vision and Machine Learning algorithms for Digital Health.
-I’m currently working for the SPHERE Project, which aims at using common sensors like cameras and accelerometers deployed in people’s homes to monitor the occupants’ general health.
-My job is to analyse the data and come up with creative algorithms to understand the occupants’ health while protecting their privacy.
+The aim of my research is to use advanced Computer Vision, Sensory Fusion and Machine Learning algorithms for Digital Health.
+I’m currently collaborating with the SPHERE Project, which aims at using common sensors like cameras and accelerometers deployed in people’s homes to monitor the occupants’ general health.
+My aim is to analyse the data and come up with creative algorithms to understand the occupants’ health while protecting their privacy.

 Some of the most recent projects I worked on include:

 - Inertial Hallucinations

 Previous work during my PhD can be found here.

 The aim of this research project was to find a better way to exploit multi-sensory data in the context of Ambient Assisted Living (AAL).
 Imagine an elderly person living in a house monitored with AAL sensors, like cameras and wearable accelerometers.
 Our research shows that using both cameras and accelerometers in a deep learning sensory fusion algorithm, we can detect Activities of Daily Living (ADL) with an accuracy of 97%.
 This, however, requires the subject to be wearing an accelerometer while being in front of the cameras’ field of view, which is normally quite limited and only covers a few rooms (not bathroom or bedroom).
 As soon as the participant leaves the field of view of the cameras, the best accuracy in detecting ADL using accelerations only drops to 83% (from 97%!).
 What can we do to improve these scores while using sensory fusion?

 We experimented with the frameworks of Learning Using Privileged Information (LUPI) and Modality Hallucination.
 In brief, we created a deep learning model that takes in input accelerometer data and produces in output (hallucinated) video features.
 Whenever the subject is in front of the camera, we use a standard multi-sensory fusion approach.